Master’s Programs

 Graduates of the MAT program are required to:

-- provide multiple forms of evidence of performance that meet or exceed Rhode Island Professional Teaching Standards (RIPTS).
+- provide evidence of understanding and meeting Rhode Island Professional Teaching Standards (RIPTS).

 Graduates of the MA program are prepared to:

-- display competence in inquiry-based teaching and learning.
+- display competence in the development of high quality, inquiry-based art teaching and learning experiences in various learning contexts.

-- display competence in researching, writing and presenting a personal investigation in visual arts/art and design teaching and learning that provides a platform for future professional practice and advocacy.
+- display competence in researching, writing and presenting a personal investigation in in art and design education (thesis project) that explores relevant issues in the field.

 Curricular and pedagogical practices